KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

 - Create a Tekton library in KubeRocketCI for storing and managing custom Tekton resources.
 - Define custom Tekton pipelines for build, review, deployment, or clean processes based on specific project requirements.
-- Integrate custom Tekton pipelines with the KubeRocketCI platform to automate build, review, and deployment workflows using Argo CD and the add-ons repository.
+- Integrate custom Tekton pipelines with KubeRocketCI to automate build, review, and deployment workflows using Argo CD and the add-ons repository.
 - Replace existing build, review, deploy, or clean pipelines with custom pipelines.

 ### Creating a Tekton Library for Custom Pipelines